HelpLee/CESALRoomMonitor/README.md

 ---

-## Recommended way to use: Windows portable release
+## Direct use: Windows portable release

 For normal users, the recommended way is to download the Windows portable version from GitHub Releases.